osresearch/train-display/README.md

 128x48 pixels, although only 128x32 are populated.
 Row/Column with shift registers and row-decode to MOSFET.
-Triple scan (three rows on at a time), although the bottom quarter of the display is not populated so really only dual scan.
+Triple scan (three rows on at a time), although the bottom third of the display is not populated so really only dual scan.
 All of the shift registers are connected in a single chain and interleaved between rows, so image must be clocked in together.